-- (1) Employees involved in appointments should ensure that these are made on the basis of merit.
+Employees involved in appointments should ensure that these are made on the basis of merit.
 It would be unlawful for an employee to make an appointment that was based on anything other than the ability of the candidate to undertake the duties of the post.
-In order to avoid any possible accusation of bias, employees should not be involved in an appointment where they are related to an applicant, or had/have a close personal relationship outside work with an applicant.
-A close personal relationship would is defined as one involving the employee with a relative, partner or friend as defined below: - "relative" means a spouse, partner, parent, parent-in-law, son, daughter, step-son, step-daughter, child of a partner, brother, sister, grandparent, grandchild, uncle, aunt, nephew, niece, or the spouse or partner (or ex-partner) of any of the preceding person, - "partner" means a member of a couple who live together, - "friend" means a person with whom one enjoys mutual affection and regard.
+In order to avoid any possible accusation of bias, employees should not be involved in an appointment where they are related (including a spouse, partner, parent, parent-in-law, son, daughter, step-son, step-daughter, child of a partner, brother, sister, grandparent, grandchild, uncle, aunt, nephew, niece, or the spouse or partner or ex-partner) to an applicant, or had/have a close personal relationship outside work with him or her.

-All employees participating as part of the interview panel will be required to sign a declaration they are not related, or have/had a close personal relationship, or association (whether positive or negative) with any of the candidates.
+All employees participating as part of the interview panel will be required to sign a declaration that they are not related, or have/had a close personal relationship or association (whether positive or negative) with any of the candidates.

-- (2) Similarly, employees should not be involved in decisions relating to discipline, promotion or pay adjustments for any other employee who is a relative, partner, or friend. - (3) Every candidate for an appointment with the Council is required, when making such an application, to disclose whether to their knowledge they are related to any Member/employee of the Council.
-Deliberate omission to make such a disclosure will disqualify the candidate and if the omission is discovered after the appointment is made that person will be liable to dismissal.
+- 5.2 Similarly, employees should not be involved in decisions relating to discipline, promotion or pay adjustments for any other employee who is a relative, partner, or friend. - 5.3 Every candidate for an appointment with the Authority is required, when making such an application, to disclose whether to his/her knowledge they are related to any member/employee of the Authority.
+Deliberate omission to make such a disclosure will disqualify the candidate and if the omission is discovered after the appointment is made he/she will be liable to dismissal.